The Best Climbing Exercise You’re Not Doing: The Scapular Pull-up!

 1. Begin from a low pull-up position with passive shoulders.
 2. Maintaining straight arms, depress and downwardly rotator your scapula—think about trying bend the bar as you pull your shoulders down and press your chest out.

-Training Tip: Strong climbers will do this exercise with full body weight, but I suggest learning with less resistance by keeping your feet on the floor (or elevated on a chair) and flexing your knees enough to hang with straight arms from a pull-up bar.
+Training Tip: Strong climbers will do this exercise with full body weight, but I suggest decreasing the resistance while you’re learning by keeping your feet on the floor (or elevated on a chair) and flexing your knees enough to hang with straight arms from a pull-up bar.

-If you’re an advanced climber, with strong shoulders and pulling muscles, then the Scapular Pull-up “Plus” is for you!
+If you’re a more experienced climber, with strong shoulders and pulling muscles, then the Advanced Scapular Pull-up is for you!

-Begin as in the regular Scapular Pull-up, but raise upward with a more powerful scaption as if you’re trying to pull into a Front Lever.
+Begin the same way as the regular Scapular Pull-Up, but bring yourself higher and farther back as if you’re trying to pull into a Front Lever.
 Your arms will bend just a bit, but strive to keep them as straight as possible.
-Concentrate on the cues of “bend the bar” and “press the bar away”.
+Use the cues “bend the bar” and “press the bar away” to guide your movement.
 Maintain engaged glutes and extended legs throughout the range of motion.
 Build towards doing three sets of ten.

 scapular pull-up plus